konfig-dev/konfig-docs/docs/tutorials/getting-started.md

 Successfuly logged in as dylan@konfigthis.com
 ```

 5. Generate SDKs.
-Note that you need to provide your own OpenAPI Spec to generate the SDK.
+You need to provide your own OAS to generate SDKs.

 ```
 ❮ konfig generate -o /tmp/snaptrade-sdks -c ./ -i PATH_TO_OPENAPI_SPEC